simonjisu/XAI2022Spring/_sources/LendingClub.md

 - issue_d: The month which the loan was funded.
 - earliest_cr_line: The month the borrower's earliest reported credit line was opened.

+Most people try to do the loan near the 2016 and started to create their credit line at 2000

 ```{code-cell} ipython3
 :tags: [hide-input]